Blog

 Local feedback: KIBO’s big Massachussetts move

 KIBO was born and raised in Massachusetts.
-From the research labs of the DevTech research group at Tufts University, to the basements of our Arlington homes and now toour first KinderLab Robotics’ manufacturing headquarters
+From the research labs of the DevTech Research Group at Tufts University, to the basements of our Arlington homes and now toour first KinderLab Robotics’ manufacturing headquarters

 A few facts you may not know about Route 128